-In order to be considered as an economic operator in the chain of sustainability of biofuels and bioliquids from sustainably produced feedstock, registration by AMA is required.
+In order to be considered as an economic operator in the chain of sustainability of biofuels and bioliquids from sustainably produced feedstock within the scope of process certification (PZ), registration by the certification body appointed by the AMA is required.

-Registration as an operator in the chain of sustainable production of biofuels and bioliquids must be applied for using the AMA form AACS-NH-R1.
-Form AACS-NH-R1 must be duly completed and sent to AMA in the original.
+Registration as an operator, in the sense of the PZ, in the chain of sustainable production of biofuels and bioliquids must be applied for using the form AACS-NH-R1.
+Form AACS-NH-R1 must be duly completed and sent to the certification body.
 All required enclosures must be enclosed with the application form - see form "AACS-NH-R1" at www.ama.at.